“Lenovo’s Phab 2 Pro delivers Google Tango, but it’s a buggy, bulky experience.”

 Luckily, the Phab 2 Pro’s screen is (almost) worth the sore shoulders.
 The 6.4-inch Quad HD (1,440 x 2,560 pixels) IPS LCD can’t measure up to the Google Pixel’s AMOLED screen, but it’s vibrant all the same.
 At maximum brightness — 425 nits – you can see it in direct sunlight and bright office lights.
 It doesn’t distort at extreme viewing angles, and the screen renders text pretty much as crisply as the Pixel and iPhone.

 But it isn’t perfect.
 Color reproduction is inconsistent, particularly toward the warmer end of the spectrum.
 Reds and yellows appear oversaturated compared to its decidedly muted blues and greens.
-Brightness falls short of other LCD screens in its category, specifically that of the iPhone 7 Plus.
-In short, it’s only ‘okay,’ and that’s a shame for a device with such a heavy focus on augmented reality.
+Brightness falls short of other LCD screens in its category, specifically that of the

 The Phab 2 Pro’s speaker is also a mixed bag.
 It packs Dolby Atmos technology, a software equalizer that promises to provide “crisp dialogue,” a “more enveloping sound field,” and “loudness without distortion.”
 In truth, the Phab 2 Pro’s sound is best described as serviceable.
 Like most phones, it is tinny and prone to distortion.
 It lacks the depth of bass exhibited by competition like ZTE’s Axon 7.
 And while it achieves a maximum decibel level just above that of the iPhone 7, it comes at the cost of unpleasant clipping.